 There is a continuum from non-oral feeding to oral feeding.
 Some children are totally tube feed dependent, others progress to eating small amounts.
 Some children can eat solids but receive all liquids by tube.
 Some children eat by mouth but need extra calories via the tube to grow.
 Other children progress to oral feeding and are able to grow and thrive without the tube.

-To determine how ready your child is to transition towards oral feeling, consider the following readiness factors:
+To decide if your child is ready to transition towards oral feeling, think about the following readiness factors:

-- Has the medical condition leading to tube placement in the first place been resolved?
+- Has the medical condition that led to tube feeding in the first place, been resolved?

 - How well is your child in terms of general health and growth?

 - Can your child swallow safely?
 (If there has been any history of aspiration, a speech pathology assessment involving a modified barium swallow study should be conducted before larger amounts and varieties of food or liquid are given)